Famousmaster206/BasisPhoenixCTFChallenges/challenges/19_joining_python/challenge.md

 ## Player Prompt

-You found a secret message:

-0x4F (base 16)

-Task:

 You found a Python script called flag.py
 Look at the script or run it to figure out the flag.